We use cookies.

 Implemented results of research:

-The obtained scientific results are fundamental and bring a significant contribution to creation of molecular electronics, spintronics and quantum computing.
+The obtained scientific results are fundamental and significantly contribute to the creation of molecular electronics, spintronics and quantum computing.

 Education and career development: